marcpt98/Plataformer-2D/README.md

 - F2: Charge level 2 from the begining

+- F2: Charge current level from the begining

 - F5: Save your current position

 - F6: Load your past position